sigp/lighthouse/book/src/mainnet-validator.md

 WARNING: DO NOT USE THE ORIGINAL KEYSTORES TO VALIDATE WITH ANOTHER CLIENT, OR YOU WILL GET SLASHED.
 ```

-Once you see the above message, you have successfully import the validator keys.
+Once you see the above message, you have successfully imported the validator keys.
 You can now proceed to the next step to start the validator client.

 ### Step 4.
 Start Lighthouse validator client